your-favorite-hacker/FreeBSD/keylog/readme.txt

 [1915]:
 (10)

-The logfile is organized as follows: [pid]:character(character as decimal value).
+The logfile is organized as follows: [pid]:character.
 In this case you can see that the entered password, called due the login binary with process id 1915 is: 'password'.

 If you want to change the path, go into the sourcecode and look for the variable LOGPATH.